ochuluunsukh/pet-friendly-restaurants/README.md

   - Users can save their favorite pet-friendly restaurants.

 - **Restaurant Management**:
-  - Restaurant owners can register their restaurants as pet-friendly.
+  - Restaurant can register their restaurants as pet-friendly.
   - Each restaurant should include details such as name, address, category, rating, and pet policies.

 - **Search and Filter**: